-IX.
-DEFENDANTS' AND THE KRS TRUSTEES/OFFICERS' SCHEME, CONSPIRACY AND CONCERTED COMMON COURSE OF CONDUCT THAT DAMAGED KRS AND ITS FUNDS AND GREATLY INCREASED THE RISK OF FAILURE OF ITS FUNDS/TRUSTS

-A. The Black Box Fund of Hedge Funds Debacle, the Hidden/Excessive Fees and the True Risks and Nature of the Black Boxes

-1. The 2000s Bring Huge Losses, Horrible Investment Performance and Funding Deficits
+- IX.
+DEFENDANTS' AND THE KRS TRUSTEES/OFFICERS' SCHEME, CONSPIRACY AND CONCERTED COMMON COURSE OF CONDUCT THAT DAMAGED KRS AND ITS FUNDS AND GREATLY INCREASED THE RISK OF FAILURE OF ITS FUNDS/TRUSTS - A. The Black Box Fund of Hedge Funds Debacle, the Hidden/Excessive Fees and the True Risks and Nature of the Black Boxes - 1.
+The 2000s Bring Huge Losses, Horrible Investment Performance and Funding Deficits

-246. In 2000-01, KRS lost \$2.2 billion in investments (over 20% of the KRS Funds' assets).
+247. In 2000-01, KRS lost \$2.2 billion in investments (over 20% of the KRS Funds' assets).
 In 2008-09, KRS lost over \$4.4 billion (over 30% of the KRS Funds' assets).
 After these losses, the trustees received studies which revealed that the financial condition and liquidity of the Funds were seriously threatened and far worse than was publicly known.
 The trustees had been utilizing outmoded, unrealistic and even false actuarial estimates and assumptions about the Pension Plans' key demographics, i.e., retiree rates, longevity, new hires, wage increases, and inflation.
 For example, the Trustees used an assumed 4.5% yearly governmental payroll growth when new hiring rates were near zero or negative and interest rates were too.
 Most importantly, KRS's assumed annual rate of investment return ("AARIR") of 7.75% was not realistic.
-Nevertheless, Trustees and other Defendants continued to use assumptions that were proven to be dead wrong by the actual figures established since 2000.
-From 2000 through to date, the Funds' cumulative moving average annual rate of return has never even come close to that "assumption."
-That is not a mistake or a bad estimate.
-It is deliberate concealment.